Ryan James McGuckin

 Biography:

-Ryan James McGuckin is a Teaching Assistant Professor working in literary modernism and musical culture.
-Prior to his appointment at Appalachian State, he was Assistant Professor of English at Southern University and A&M College, Louisiana’s largest historically black college and university.
+He is currently Teaching Assistant Professor in the Department of English at Appalachian State University, working in and around literary modernism and musical culture.
+Previously he was Assistant Professor of English in the Department of Literature and Languages at Southern University and A&M College, Louisiana’s largest historically black college and university.

-A native of New York and the surrounding Hudson Valley, his research and publications analyze music’s and art’s reconciliatory ability to harmonize and complicate perceptions of race, gender, and economics regarding public memory, urban life, cross-national identities, and female autonomy.
+A native of New York’s Hudson Valley and the surrounding New York Metro Area, his research and publications analyze music’s and art’s reconciliatory ability to harmonize and complicate perceptions of public memory, urban life, and female autonomy.

 Title: Teaching Assistant Professor